 UNHCR calls for safer alternatives to deadly Bay of Bengal voyages

-This is a summary of what was said by UNHCR spokesperson Andreas Needham – to whom quoted text may be attributed – at the press briefing, on 23 February 2016, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Andreas Needham – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 A new UNHCR report has found that mixed maritime movements in South-East Asia were three times more deadly than in the Mediterranean last year - highlighting the urgency of greater life-saving cooperation among the affected States.

 The latest Mixed Maritime Movements in South-East Asia report provides key numbers and trends for movements in the Indian Ocean in 2015.
 Across the region an estimated 33,600 refugees and migrants of various nationalities took to smugglers' boats, including 32,600 in the Bay of Bengal and the Andaman Sea, some 700 across the Straits of Malacca and over 200 who were intercepted en route to Australia.

 The bulk of the passengers were Rohingya and Bangladesh nationals in the Bay of Bengal and the Andaman Sea.
 The numbers tell a tale of two seasons -- the first half of 2015 saw the highest-ever estimates of departures (31,000), while the second half of the year (with some 1,600 departures) was much quieter than in previous years.
 Combined, the full-year departures in the Bay of Bengal were just over half of the record-setting previous year.